3slicesofpi/concept-1b/README.md

 ## Help Out!

 Thanks for helping!
-It becomes boring in here sometimes.

-TODO
+Every single commit by all of you improves the story in more ways than a single author could ever do.
+Help by contributing ideas, introducting plot devices or suggesting new frameworks.
+Spellchecking and editing also helps too!

 ## Monthly Target
-June Target: 1.25 MB of text (.md files)
+June Target: 1.00 MB of text (.md files, REVISED TARGET)